KihiraLove/SDU-Works/ComputationalGeometry/2025/Assignment 2/README.md

 Comparing an **exact geometric method** vs. a **discretization-based planner**, with explicit complexity and accuracy trade-offs.

+---
+## Table of contents

+---

-## 1. High-Level Structure
+## High-Level Structure

-The program compares two approaches for planning a path from a start point to a goal point in a polygonal environment with obstacles:
+We compare two approaches for planning a path from a start point to a goal point in a polygonal environment with obstacles:

-* **Exact planner**: Visibility graph + Dijkstra
+- **Exact planner**: Visibility graph + Dijkstra
-* **Approximate planner**: Uniform grid + BFS
+- **Approximate planner**: Uniform grid + BFS

 Pipeline: